The phrase “content is king” was made famous by Bill Gates over 20 years ago.

 This way, you can always use your existing pool of content in new formats to further improve your high-ranking and well-received results.

-Content Creation Tip #11: Making Content More Interactive
+11. Making Content More Interactive

 Interactive content is some of the highest-performing content you can create.